akjmicro/fsyn/README.md

 - Stack-based/Postfix paradigm
 - Small and fast
 - Extensible with C (e.g. the PortMIDI module)
-- Tenatative plans may include ability to host LV2 plugins and script them
+- Tentative plans may include ability to host LV2 plugins and script them

 ## Installation